How to Prevent Pulling and Tugging While Shaving

 The question is, Why does my razor pull and tug at my facial hair?

-Well, this may come as a bit of a surprise, but that is exactly the purpose of any cartridge razor, to pull and tug at your facial hair and how?
+Well, this may come as a surprise, but that is exactly the purpose of any cartridge razor: to pull and tug at your facial hair.
+How?

-This process repeats over a thousand times as you shave your face, and depending on your technique and when you shave, the tugging and pulling may be mild or much more fierce.
+Consider this: the process of pulling and tugging repeats over a thousand times as you shave your face.
+Depending on your technique and when you shave, this discomfort may vary from mild to much more intense.

-You often have experienced tugging results in razor bumps and irritation, which can be even more frustrating.
-Extensive pulling and tugging of your facial hair when shaving is not good for your skin and should be avoided altogether if pritating your face’s skin can result in unwanted blemishes and rashes that you could have easily avoided.
+You often have experienced tugging, which results in razor bumps and irritation, which can be even more frustrating.
+Extensive pulling and tugging of your facial hair when shaving is not good for your skin and should be avoided altogether if pirating your face’s skin can result in unwanted blemishes and rashes that you could have easily avoided.

 Fortunately, I am here to tell you that there are a few tips and tricks to help you prevent this painful phenomenon;